-Two grocery stores (Kroger and Ingles) are within three miles of the subject property along U.S. Highway 278 while Walmart Supercenter is four miles to the northeast on Industrial Boulevard.
+Dollar General is just over three miles from the site while Walmart Supercenter is within four miles northeast of the site on Industrial Boulevard.
 The closest regional shopping mall is The Mall at Stonecrest roughly 16 miles to the northwest via Interstate 20.
 The mall is anchored by Macy's, JCPenney, and Dillard's and also offers many smaller retailers, a movie theater, and a food court.